tfeb/tfeb-lisp-toys/README.md

 **`get-precision-universal-time`** returns three values:

 - the best idea of the precise universal time it can work out, by default as a rational number;
-- the denominator of this quantity (in the current implementation this is `internal-time-units-per-second` of course);
+- the rate of the precision time 'clock' in ticks per second (see below);
-- the number of decimal places to which this quantity should be formatted.
+ - the number of decimal places to which this quantity should be formatted if printed in units of seconds.

-The last value is just `(ceiling (log denom 10))` where `denom` is the second value, but it saves working it out (and it's computed once, at load time).
+The last value is just `(ceiling (log rate 10))` where `rate` is the second value, but it saves working it out (and if you don't supply the rate this is all computed at compile time).

-It has two keyword arguments:
+It has three keyword arguments:

 - `it` is the internal real time for to return the precision time for, which by default is `(get-internal-real-time)`;
-- `type` tells you what type to return, and can be `rational` or `ratio` to return a rational, `float` or `double-float` to return a double float, and finally `single-float` to return a single float.
+- `type` tells you what type to return, and can be one of
+	- `rational` or `ratio` return a rational,
+	- `float` or `double-float` return a double float,
+	- `single-float` returns a single float,
+	- `short-float` returns a short float;
+- `rate` specifies the rate at which the prevision time clock ticks, with the default currently being the minimum of `internal-time-units-per-second` and `1000`;
+- `chide`, if given will chide you about silly choices for the other arguments, in particular if you request a `rate` more than `internal-time-units-per-second`, or a silly float format.

-*Do not use the `single-float` type*: single floats don't have enough precision to be useful!
+*Do not use the `single-float` or `short-float` types*: single floats don't have enough precision to be useful!

+The default rate is the *minimum* of `internal-time-units-per-second` and `1000`: so precision time is supposed to be accurate to a millisecond at most.
+It seems  obvious that the rate should instead be `internal-time-units-per-second` which may be much higher for, say, SBCL, but the effective tick rate for SBCL on at least some platforms is much much lower than `internal-time-units-per-second`, so making the default `rate` be that results in printing times with at least three junk digits at the end.

 For example: